Netizine/ClearBank.DeveloperTest/README.md

 As such, reducing the number of times we modify a class is essential.

 As a result, classes should actually have been split so that they smaller, cleaner, and thus easier to maintain.
-To simplify the coding process, I would typically choose to implement a 3-layer architecture.